modellab-gtu/useful_python_scripts/README.md

 rmsd_matrix_align.py allows one to create rmsd matrix of the molecules' 3D coordinate files in a directory and then clusters them hierarcically.
 Useful for distinguishing local minima structures in a given set of conformations.

 align.py just aligns two molecules using rdkit and reports the best rmsd along with saving the aligned structures.

+fixed_extract_crd_v6.py is used to extract scan coordinates from relaxed scan done by G16.
+And it also prints the energies along the scanned coordinates. if requested it can also plot.